EmanuelCaires/Factorygym/README.md

  I decided to use [Roboto](https://fonts.google.com/specimen/Roboto?query=rob "Roboto").

+ ## Icons

+I will used some icons for my website from the Font Awesome library.
+These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
+All icons used will be styled and in keeping with the appearance of the website.

 #

 I will explain the uses of the varius colours below, starting from top to bottom.

-Colors Used:
+## Colours

- * #292929 - This colour will be used as navbarand footer background color submit buttom color and text content  Color.
+ * #292929 - This colour will be used as navbarand footer background colour submit buttom color and text content  Color.

- * #616161 - This colour will be used on the "back to the top" buttom as hover color.
+ * #616161 - This colour will be used on the "back to the top" buttom as hover colour .

  * #FFFFFF - This colour will be used as a background colour, Navbar and Footer as a text colour.